Our Expertise

 A relative has passed away.
 We know that he left a sum of money in a bank account in Greece, but we do not know the amount; we have no idea what this account is or where it was opened.
 Can you help us?

+Yes, it is a situation that happens frequently.
 Our lawyer can help you locate the bank account, figure out the amount of money and other assets owned by the deceased relative and transfer them to you after calculating your share according to the law.

 A deceased relative had properties in Greece, but no one in the family knows exactly where they are and what the value of these properties is.
 Can I find out precisely what I inherited?

+Yes.
+The first step is to search the Greek land registry to check that properties are indeed registered in the deceased’s name.
 Next, the most appropriate thing to do is to go on-site with experts to assess the state of the properties and their value.
 Our lawyer will assist you at every stage of the procedure.

 I inherited a house in Greece.
 I live far away, but there are some relatives of mine there.
 They told me they would take care of it for me over the years.
 Can I rest assured?